Understanding Your Lab Tests: Antinuclear Antibody Test (ANA) and Autoimmunity

 As a first step, your Health Coach will likely advise an elimination diet.

-The specific diet will vary person to person based on your health and history, and may include eliminating gluten along with other common trigger foods such as: dairy, soy, eggs, sugar and corn.
+The specific diet will vary person to person based on your wellness journey and history, and may include eliminating gluten along with other common trigger foods such as: dairy, soy, eggs, sugar and corn.

-If a gut health issue is suspected or confirmed, your Health Coach may also recommend you eat more cultured foods like yogurt, kim chi, sauerkraut and kombuchua in addition to the elimination diet.
+If a gut health challenge is suspected or confirmed, your Health Coach may also recommend you eat more cultured foods like yogurt, kim chi, sauerkraut and kombucha in addition to the elimination diet.

-Supplementation with a high-quality probiotic, digestive enzymes and specific herbs like deglycerized licorice can also be helpful in resolving gut health issues.
+Supplementation with a high-quality probiotic, digestive enzymes and specific herbs like deglycerized licorice can also be helpful in supporting gut wellness.

-In some cases, high levels or high or persistent autoimmune markers are present despite a functional medicine lifestyle approach.
-If that is the case, rest assured your kNew Health Coach may refer you to a functional medicine doctor in our network to dig deeper into root causes.
+In some cases, high levels or persistent autoimmune markers are present despite a functional medicine lifestyle approach.
+If that is the case, rest assured your Knew Health Coach may refer you to a functional medicine doctor in our network to dig deeper into root causes.

-Other dietary and lifestyle measures to quell inflammation and reduce ANA levels may include:
+Other dietary and lifestyle measures to support your body's natural anti-inflammatory response may include:

 How Often to Re-test